heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 ---
 There have been some big changes in the browser world in the last year.
 Google's Chrome has continued to make tremendous gains, and IE9 has started to supplant the older versions of Microsoft's much-maligned browser.
 Mobile browsers have also started to take a big bite of the overall browser market.

 Web developers need to know about browser usage in order to make rational choices for browser testing and for choosing which features to rely on.
-With [jQuery's recent choice to phase out legacy IE support](http://blog.jquery.com/2012/07/01/jquery-1-9-and-2-0-tldr-edition/) and the continued mainstreaming of mobile browsers, there's a renewed focus on what browsers make sense to support.
+With [jQuery's recent choice to phase out legacy IE support](http://blog.jquery.com/2012/07/01/jquery-1-9-and-2-0-tldr-edition/) and the continued mainstreaming of mobile browsers, there's a renewed focus on which browsers it makes sense to support.

 <!--more-->
 {% h2 Market Share for Past 12 Months; As of July 2012 %}